Where to Stay in Dubai First Time: 8 BEST Areas

 If you are only staying in Dubai for a couple of days, or even just on a layover, Deira is ideally located.
 You can sleep within a few minutes of travel of the airport, whilst the impressive public transport system lets you explore Downtown Dubai with just a short journey.

-Best places to stay in Dubai in Deira:
+Best places to stay in Dubai in Deira for first-time visitors:

 🔍MORE HOTEL DEALS IN DEIRA